 - How is my channel doing?
 You can use the Overview tab to check your watch time, views, subscribers to see if you’re making progress against the goals you set.

 - How engaged is my audience?
-You can use the Engagement tab to check if your audience is sharing your channel and liking your videos.
-You can also find out how much your viewers watch and what piques their interest within each video.
+You can use the Content tab to check if your audience is watching your content and liking your content.
+You can also find out how much your viewers watch and what piques their interest within each type of video.

 - How much money am I making with my channels?
 You can use the Revenue tab to find out which videos are earning the most money and which revenue sources are most profitable.